Hamza417/Inure/README.md

 and watch Inure work in your language and make the app more user friendly to everyone speaking your tongue... 😎😎

-Atlernatively, you can also edit/upload your locale's strings from `app/src/main/res/values-locale-code` directory.
+Alternatively, you can also edit/upload your locale's strings from `app/src/main/res/values-locale-code` directory.

 #### Want to show you were here?